Thesys-lab/parity-models/train/README.md

 * CUDA 10.1, if using a GPU
 * Other packages in `requirements.txt`

-We stongly recommend using our provided [Dockerfile](dockerfiles/ParityModelDockerfile), which installs all necessary prerequisites.
+We strongly recommend using our provided [Dockerfile](dockerfiles/ParityModelDockerfile), which installs all necessary prerequisites.
 We have tested this using Docker version 19.03.1.
 To build the image associated with this Dockerfile, run:
 ```bash